ccdcoe/CDMCS/TICK/README.md

 ### TICK is the purpose-built, end-to-end solution for collecting, storing, visualizing and alerting on time-series data at scale
 ### Alerta accepts alerts from the standard sources and does de-duplication and correlation
+### Grafana is tool for querying and visualizing time series and metrics

 > Time-Series ... actionable trends, patterns, variability, rates of change, covariation, cycles, exceptions, anomalies and outliers.